Our Danby Marble Countertops - Two Months In

 This is the part we have yet to share… one of our slabs broke right in half on installation day.

 To say our stomachs dropped into our feet would be an understatement.
 Not only had we invested weeks into choosing our slabs, but these slabs are very expensive and we loved our selections.
-To make matters worse we were under an extreme time crunch… we can’t exactly tell you why but we will just say that a film crew was due to show up in about 24 hours.
+To make matters worse, we were under an extreme time crunch… we can’t exactly tell you why - but we will just say that a film crew was due to show up in about 24 hours.

 Of course - we knew that this was a very real risk.
 Marble is heavily veined and these veins can be a point of weakness.
-In our case the brake occurred in our back yard, just after they cut out the hole for the cooktop.
+In our case, the brake occurred in our back yard, just after they cut out the hole for the cooktop.
 We inspected the damage and readied ourselves for our options…

-• Option 1: Fabricate a new stone slab for the right of the cooktop and create a center seam.
+Option 1: Fabricate a new stone slab for the right of the cooktop and create a center seam.

-We looked at each other and new this had to be the solution.
+Im not sure if I imagined it, but I'm pretty sure that steam came out of Stephen’s ears.
+We designed this entire kitchen very specifically to avoid any seams, and the long lengths of stone came at a premium.
+Additionally - a new stone meant that there would be a change in the veining pattern.Option 2: Glue it back together.
+We looked at each other and knew this was the most effective choice.
 We simply did not have the time to go through this process again and there are benefits to breaking along a vein… the stone can be put back together really well.
-The two pieces just fit perfectly and with a little glue no one would be the wiser.
+The two pieces fit perfectly and with a little glue, no one would be the wiser.

 // Take Away: In the end we glued the two pieces together and the team worked to make it look the best they could.
 We were so happy with the results, and their hard work, that we really have no issue with the break whatsoever.
 We don’t see it, and neither has anyone else, but for some reason we still love to point it out for dramatic effect.